 37. Food scientist

-But it can also be serious work.
+But it also can be serious work.
 The majority of jobs in this field involve experimenting with crops and testing chemical additives in food.

 36. Art therapist